Nicolas Graham

 About

-Nicolas Graham is a Banting postdoctoral fellow in the department of sociology at UBC.
+Nicolas Graham is a postdoctoral fellow in the department of sociology, serving as the research coordinator for UBC’s Climate Disinformation and Obstructionism Research Cluster.
 His research focuses on the political economy of decarbonization and energy transition and seeks to understand the forces and actors enabling and obstructing effective and just climate action.
 Current research focuses on two streams.

-- Corporate power and climate obstruction.
+- Climate obstruction.
 This work addresses organized efforts to prevent, delay, and circumvent robust action on climate change, with a focus on Canada and the United States.
-Research has examined the economic organization and political-cultural influence of the fossil fuel sector, including via political lobbying, the entrenchment of fossil-fuel interests in state research and innovation agencies and the formation of fossil-linked think-tank and advocacy networks.
+My research examines the economic organization and political-cultural influence of the fossil fuel sector, including via political lobbying, public relations campaigns, and the institutional embedding of fossil fuel interests within research and innovation organizations.
+I also study conservative think-tank and advocacy networks and their role in obstructing climate action and policy.